 The following excerpt was taken from Shane Rodgers’ blog “The Career Advice I wish I had at 25.”
 We are all guilty of falling into one of these traps as we pursue our careers.
 None of these are necessarily bad, but we must learn to pace ourselves and keep the “big picture” in mind.
 If we are not careful, we will undoubtedly become burnt out with work or miss important personal events and opportunities.
-Read on to see how Shane advises us to keeping a good work life balance.
+Read on to see how Shane advises us to keep a good work-life balance.

 1. A career is a marathon, not a sprint

-Life, and the careers we pursue to fill it and pay the bills, needs to be approached on a long-term basis.
+Life, and the careers we pursue to fill it and pay the bills, need to be approached on a long-term basis.
 If you sprint you will wear out or start to resent work that you previously enjoyed.
 Allow yourself time to breathe and grow.
 Things will come if you work hard and allow yourself time to get good at things.

 2. Deprioritize your career when your kids are young

 If you have skills, commitment and passion, careers tend to take care of themselves.
 Over the long haul, it really doesn’t matter if you have a few years when your career is in canter mode while you prioritize young children.
 This should apply to men and women.
 Childhood is fleeting.
 When it is in its formative stages, you get one chance.